jeremytammik/tbc/a/1454_self_organising.md

 - Cuttable Ruled Surface Strips for Milling
 - The Armadillo Vault: Computational Design and Digital Fabrication of a Freeform Stone Shell
 - CASTonCAST Shell Structures: Realisation of a 1:10 Prototype of a Post-Tensioned Shell Structure from Precast Stackable Components
-- Lightweight Conical Components for Rotational Parabolic Domes: Geometric De nition, Structural Behaviour, Optimisation and Digital Fabrication
+- Lightweight Conical Components for Rotational Parabolic Domes: Geometric Definition, Structural Behaviour, Optimisation and Digital Fabrication